 So, if you want to make sure your product quality is under control, what should you focus on?

 What is the minimum you need to do?

 - If you are buying a standard (off the shelf) product made in China or another Asian country, I suggest you take the time to determine your finished product requirements first.
 This is the most basic file.
 Make sure you approve the pre-production samples.
 And hire a China QC inspection Company.

-- If you’re developing a new product, there’s a lot more you need to do China quality control inspection.
+- If you’re developing a new product, there’s a lot more you need to do China quality control inspection services.
 Be sure to read this article as it will give you a basic plan.

-Again, Having a good mix of supplier audits and quality check in China is important.
+Again, Having a good mix of supplier audits and quality control inspection services in China is important.
 So, be sure to consider both to help ensure the success of your projects.